Muazzam-Kazmi/mCNN-Glucose/README.md

 </code></pre>
 ### Step 2: Execute Prediction
 1. **Navigate to the code folder to load the data:**
-   - Change your directory paths to the `code` folder where the features are located.
+   - If you're using Google Colab, mount your Google Drive and change the directory paths to the code folder where the features are located.
+If you're running locally, simply update the data path in your Jupyter Notebook to point to the correct location..

 2. **Run the Model:**
    - Open the `Final_Model_mCNN_pssm_flatten_class1_class2_class3_Glucose_Transporters[15_09_2024].ipynb` file in Google Colab or in Jupyter Notebook